visioninhope/inferable-agents/sdk-go/README.md

 ## Support

-For support or questions, please [create an issue in the repository](https://github.com/inferablehq/inferable/issues) or [join the Discord](https://go.inferable.ai/discord)
+For support or questions, please [create an issue in the repository](https://github.com/inferablehq/inferable/issues).

 ## Contributing